salvillalon45/CVApplication-theOdinProject/README.md

     -   Be intentional about how I structured this project so I first wrote my ideas and how I wanted to structure the project.
     -   In using semantic tags since I wanted to start creating good accessibility habits
-    -   I realized how important a preprocessor is so I used Sass -
+    -   I realized how important a preprocessor is so I used Sass

 # Lessons Learned

+1. How to use the onBlur method to make input update when you click outside of the input field

 1. Learned how to use the CSS Preprocessor SASS

     1. Very similar to Less.
 So I am going to start using both

-2. Used Dribbel to get inspiration for the fonts and design of the web app.
+1. Used Dribbel to get inspiration for the fonts and design of the web app.
 [Inspiration from Switch](https://dribbble.com/shots/14730009-Switch/attachments/6431406?mode=media).
 This lead me to creating a style guide.

     - ## 📗 Fonts used